 Between 1940 and 1991, Moldova was known as the Moldavian Soviet Socialist Republic (Moldovan SSR) and was part of the Soviet Union.
 For those of you who follow our journey, you don’t have to be a rocket scientist to figure out that ‘hangovers from the Soviet times’ was our main reason for visiting Moldova, both the first time around and also this one.
-We wrote about Communist-era architecture in Chisinau, which now needs a massive overall and update, after our time there in 2016 but on this more recent trip, we wanted to visit some other destinations in Moldova besides the capital.
+We first wrote about Communist-era architecture in Chisinau after our time there in 2016 (the has had a massive overall and update following our latest visit) but on this more recent trip, we wanted to visit some other destinations in Moldova besides the capital.

 Cahul City monument with the Monument to Soviet Pilots Liberators in the background

 Where is Cahul?